 Revision Surgery

 When non-surgical methods are not enough to correct noticeable bumps or irregularities, revision rhinoplasty may be recommended.
 This second surgery is more complex than the initial procedure, as it involves working with previously altered tissues.
-A skilled facial plastic surgeon can carefully reshape bone, cartilage, or soft tissue to refine the nose’s appearance and address any lingering imperfections.
+A skilled facial plastic surgeon can carefully reshape bone, cartilage, or soft tissue to refine the nasal appearance and address any lingering imperfections.
 Patience and a thorough consultation process are essential to ensure optimal timing and planning for revision surgery.

 Primary Rhinoplasty Before and After Photos